 - A small Note from smb.conf:

-Workgroup setting is important when you want to access the shared files from a Windows machine.
+The workgroup setting is important when you want to access shared files from a Windows machine.
 Change the correct workgroup under the global settings if your windows workgroup is different than the default.
-Or, leave as default.
+Or, leave it as default.

-- Add min protocol = SMB2 this is because, smbv2 is around for a long time and older versions of windows still supports v2 protocol.
+- Add min protocol = SMB2.
+This is because smbv2 has been around for a long time and older versions of windows still support v2 protocol.

 - Create file shares in SMB config file.